AdrKacz/super-duper-guacamole/model/model-descrip.md

 # Model to assign people to conversation groups

 ## Introduction
 One of the main ideas of the project is to develop a software solution to assign people **apparently randomly** to conversation groups.
 However, we aim to create groups that have a positive dynamic, hence automatic learning answering to "how to assign people" is required.
-In a distributed architecture, we have not access to people's information globally, so we have to do everything 'locally'.
+In a distributed architecture, we don't have access to people's information globally, so we have to do everything 'locally'.

 # Local information available